Question QI-005 (continued)

 Firewall prevents access of license server from clients

-The ADINA floating license is based on SentinelLM which uses UDP port 5093 to communicate.
+The ADINA floating license is based on SentinelLM which uses TCP/UDP port 5093 to communicate.
 You need to allow this port through your firewall for the ADINA floating license to work.

 SentinelLM server already running for other programs

 SentinelLM allows only one server program to run on one machine.
 If there is already a SentinelLM server running for some other program(s), you need to combine the ADINA "lservrc" license file with the existing license file and restart the license server program.

 If the current license server program is running SentinelLM 7.0 or later, ADINA programs will be able to get the license from the license server.
 If not, you need to stop the current license server program, put the combined license file to the %ADINAHOME%\Sentinel directory and start the ADINA license server program (see Start License Server above).
 The other programs should be able to obtain the licenses as usual.
 You can run WlmAdmin.exe to verify that all the license features are there.